ShunChi100/Random_stuff/note_lecture3.md

 * We have observed some data.
 * We make an assumption on the distribution of the response variable.
 * We make an assumption on the prior distribution of parameter $w$ based on our knowledge.
-* We want to find the parameters $w$ that corresponds to the maximum of the posterior given the observed data.
+* We want to find $w$ that corresponds to the maximum of the posterior given the observed data.

 In the general case, let $f(Y|w, X)$ be the probability distribution for the response variable and $g(w)$ be the prior distribution of parameter $w$.
 Given a set of observations (a sample) $D$ with $n$ pairs of $[y_i, x_i]$, then the posterior is
 $$P(w|D) = \prod_{i}f(y_i|w, x_i)g(w).$$ The negative logarithm is